Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-port/README.md

 * Each endpoint is read in a single request, because unlike the other list endpoints these do not implement the `range` parameter
 * Authenticates via session tokens (iBaseToken + cookie), cached in a SQLite database to avoid repeated logins
 * If the appliance rejects a request, the check logs in again and retries, up to three attempts one second apart
-* Stores the previous link error counter reading in a local SQLite database, so the ever-growing totals can be reported as per-second rates ([#320](https://github.com/Linuxfabrik/monitoring-plugins/issues/320))
+* Stores the previous link error counter reading in a local SQLite database, so the ever-growing totals can be reported as per-second rates ([#320](https://github.com/Linuxfabrik/monitoring-plugins/issues/320)).
+FC, Ethernet and SAS ports count different errors, so each kind of port has a database of its own

 ## Fact Sheet